heimrichhannot/contao-encore-bundle/README.md

 [![Build Status](https://travis-ci.org/heimrichhannot/contao-encore-bundle.svg?branch=master)](https://travis-ci.org/heimrichhannot/contao-encore-bundle)
 [![Coverage Status](https://coveralls.io/repos/github/heimrichhannot/contao-encore-bundle/badge.svg?branch=master)](https://coveralls.io/github/heimrichhannot/contao-encore-bundle?branch=master)

-This bundle brings integration between symfony encore and contao.
+This bundle brings deep integration for symfony encore into contao.
 You can prepare your bundles for encore workflow by defining your own webpack entries.
 You also have the option to strip legacy assets from the contao global array.
-In the contao backend you can configure to load packages on a **per page** level for having a great performance.
+Entries can be added from code or set on a **per page** level for having a great performance.

 ## Features

 - use symfony encore ([symfony/webpack-encore](https://github.com/symfony/webpack-encore) and [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)) to enhance your contao assets workflow
-- conditionally load your assets only if necessary on a particular page (including page inheritance)
+- conditionally load your assets only if necessary (from code or on a particular page (including page inheritance))
 - prepare your bundles to add encore entries when install them and strip legacy assets from the contao global asset arrays
 - asynchronously load dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")